-The Little Ouse Headwaters project took on a ten-year lease of the Frith in 2002.
+Little Ouse Headwaters Project took on a ten-year lease of the Frith in 2002.
 The most conspicuous remnant of its formerly rich wildlife was its mature hedges, with many fine oak trees, about half of which had been pollarded.
-Much of the pasture was dominated by stinging nettles although small pockets of typical acid grassland species, such as harebells and sheep sorrel, remained around the field margins and formed a potential source for recolonisation.
+Much of the pasture was dominated by stinging nettles although small pockets of typical acid grassland species, such as Harebells and Sheep's Sorrel, remained around the field margins and formed a potential source for recolonisation.

 Purple Hairstreak © A.Shepard

 Purple Hairstreak (Neozephyrus quercus): This tiny, fast flying, butterfly with electric purple wing markings can be seen around the oak trees in the field boundaries during July and August.